argent-smith/autotest-cucumber-notification/README.md

 2. Edit your `.autotest` to include the module.
 If you downloaded it to your home folder, do something like this:

-        require 'rubygems'        # for ruby versions prior to 1.9 require 'cucumber-notify'
+        require 'rubygems'                       # for ruby versions prior to 1.9 require 'autotest-cucumber-notification'

 3. That's it.
 Just run Autotest with your Cucumber features like normal.